Italy's 5-Star founder, former PM mend rifts, agree to relaunch party

-ROME, July 11 (Reuters) - Italy's former Prime Minister Giuseppe Conte and the founder of the co-ruling 5-Star Movement, comedian Beppe Grillo, on Sunday reached an agreement to overcome recent differences over the future of the party, paving the way for its relaunch.
+ROME (Reuters) -Italy’s former Prime Minister Giuseppe Conte and the founder of the co-ruling 5-Star Movement, comedian Beppe Grillo, reached an agreement on Sunday to overcome recent differences over the future of the party, paving the way for its relaunch.

-The row between Grillo and Conte, who had agreed to take charge of the struggling party after his coalition collapsed in January, threatened to cause problems for the national unity government led by Mario Draghi.
+The dispute between Grillo and Conte, who had agreed to take charge of the struggling party after his coalition collapsed in January, has threatened to cause problems for the national unity government led by Mario Draghi.

 5-Star is the largest group in parliament after a triumph in the 2018 elections and is part of Draghi’s government.